Paperback-iOS/website/contributing.md

 ```

 **Picture dialog windows**
 This component create a dialog component containing a picture.
 It is based on an Element dialog and is lazy loaded.
+See [PR 32](https://github.com/Paperback-iOS/website/pull/32) for more informations.
  * `title`: title of the dialog window
  * `button`: text shown in the link
  * `src`: picture's path